633 W 5th Street #2890

 Disabled pregnancies get covered under the California Disability Leave Law (“PDLL.”)
 Any violations of these laws by the employer are illegal.
 Hence, you, the employee, may have an employee pregnancy discrimination claim against your employer.

-- Here, unlike the Federal Law, the California PDLL laws require pregnant employee special treatment.
+Here, unlike Federal Law, the California PDLL laws require pregnant employees to receive special treatment.

 Also, there are other issues covered under pregnancy discrimination as follows: